HaoZeke/asv_spyglass/README.md

 ## Developing locally

+### Testing

+Since the output of these are mostly text oriented, and the inputs are `json`, these are handled via a mixture of reading known data and using golden master testing aka approval testing.
+Thus `pytest` with `pytest-datadir` and `ApprovalTests.Python` is used.

+### Linting and Formatting

 A `pre-commit` job is setup on CI to enforce consistent styles, so it is best to set it up locally as well (using [pipx](https://pypa.github.io/pipx/) for isolation):